 2016 Dates and Locations:

 During four of these days we will train for several hours at various intensities, focusing on natural movement techniques and other skills which will benefit any athlete at any level.
 This is the fitness workshop part of the program.
-I will be teaching many of the skills and drills I have learned from the natural movement system, MovNat.
-I have been involved with MovNat for several years now and feel the value of the natural “real world” movement and conditioning is vital if you want to perform your best, both mentally and physically.
+I will be teaching many of the skills and drills I have learned from the natural movement system, MovNat, as well as many others I have learned from such as Ido Portal, Wim Hof, Original Strength (via my wife’s participation), and kettlebell training.
+I incorporate all these various models into a program to tailor fit the athlete along with the treatment.
+The value of the natural “real world” movement and conditioning is vital if you want to perform your best, both mentally and physically.

 During two of these days I will assess and treat you per my style of health care.
 I use a type of manual muscle testing often referred to as applied kinesiology to determine where there are imbalances in the body, whether structural, nutritional, hormonal, or other, and then figure out natural ways to correct these imbalances.
 Watch a video here to see one typical assessment procedure.
 Often I am using some form of trigger-point therapy (myofascial release), or nutrient therapy to make these corrections, along with dietary, exercise, and lifestyle modifications.
 Many of the techniques I use are those I have developed over my past fifteen years in practice.
 I can honestly say that not once has a patient ever said, “I’ve had this done before”, and most of my patients travel several hours to see me.
 I am not the type of doctor that someone sees weekly, or even monthly, so you will get a lot out these sessions – see the testimonials below from past workshop participants.